London is a first-class destination for families throughout the year, whatever the weather.

 16.00: Visit the Natural History Museum

 Why did the dinosaurs really become extinct?
 How big are hippopotamus's teeth?
 Do unicorns exist?
 What does an earthquake feel like?
 A visit to the fascinating Natural History Museum in London answers all of these questions and more.
 Just be nice to the 26-metre-long diplodocus in the Central Hall!
 Hundreds of exciting, interactive exhibits await you.
-Highlights include Dinosaurs, the ultimate dinosaur exhibition; Creepy-Crawlies, guaranteed to have you scratching in minutes; Ecology and Mammals, with its unforgettable blue whale.
+Highlights include Sensational Butterflies, the ultimate butterfly exhibition and Life in the Dark, the exhibition following the world of nocturnal animals.

 20.00: Dinner at Natural Kitchen